jacopofar/dsr-db/docker/slides.md

 Usually the browser requests a page, and the page content triggers further requests for resources (images, scripts, etc.) listed in the page.

-Requests are always intiated by the client, but it's possible to open a websocket or poll continuously to let the server push data too, e.g. for chat applications or auto-refresh.
+Requests are always initiated by the client, but it's possible to open a websocket or poll continuously to let the server push data too, e.g. for chat applications or auto-refresh.